NeilJustice/Cloudundancy/README.md

 The correctness of Cloudundancy at the unit level is rigorously confirmed using C++ unit testing framework ZenUnit and C++ mocking framework MetalMock. <a href="https://github.com/NeilJustice/ZenUnitAndMetalMock">GitHub page for ZenUnit and MetalMock</a>.

-The correctness of Cloudundancy at the user level is currently confirmed with manual testing and will in the future be confirmed using an automated acceptance testing framework.
+The correctness of Cloudundancy at the user level is currently confirmed with manual testing and twice-daily Jenkins jobs which invoke Cloudundancy to backup my business-critical files.
+In the future Cloudundancy's correctness at the user level will be additionally confirmed using an automated acceptance testing framework.

 * [Command Line Usage](#command-line-usage)
 * [Cloudundancy Program Modes](#cloudundancy-program-modes)